Connect with others who understand.

 SMA Treatment Breakthroughs

 The discovery of the SMN genes has opened up new avenues of research in the treatment of SMA.
-In December of 2016, Spinraza (nusinersen) became the first drug approved by the U.S. Food and Drug Administration (FDA) for treating SMA.
-Spinraza targets abnormalities in the SMN2 gene in order to stabilize the survival motor neuron protein.
+In December 2016, nusinersen (Spinraza) became the first drug approved by the U.S. Food and Drug Administration (FDA) for treating SMA.
+Nusinersen targets abnormalities in the SMN2 gene to stabilize the survival motor neuron protein.

-Spinraza is administered via intrathecal injection into the spine through the lower back and requires ongoing doses in a clinical setting.
+Nusinersen is given by an intrathecal injection (into the spine) through the lower back and requires ongoing doses at a hospital or specialized medical center.
 Forty percent of people treated with the drug experience positive results, including slower progression of the disease and improved motor function and muscle strength.

 New drugs for treating SMA continue to be developed and tested in clinical trials.
-In 2020, the FDA approved Evrysdi (risdiplam), which also targets the SMN2 gene.
-Evrysdi can be taken orally or through a feeding tube.
-It is the first SMA drug that can be administered at home.
+In 2020, the FDA approved risdiplam (Evrysdi), which also targets the SMN2 gene.
+Risdiplam can be taken orally or through a feeding tube.
+It’s the first SMA drug that can be given at home.

-Zolgensma (onasemnogene abeparvovec-xioi), approved by the FDA in 2019, is the first drug to target and replace the SMN1 gene.
-It is currently used only for some young children and infants under 2 years of age.
+Onasemnogene abeparvovec-xioi (Zolgensma) approved by the FDA in 2019, is the first drug to target and replace the SMN1 gene.
+It’s currently used only for some young children and infants under 2 years of age.

-On mySMAteam, the social network for people with spinal muscular atrophy and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with SMA.
+On mySMAteam, the social network for people with spinal muscular atrophy and their loved ones, more than 2,600 members come together to ask questions, give advice, and share their stories with others who understand life with SMA.

 Do you have any tips for people with type 3 SMA?
 Have you tried Spinraza or Evrysdi?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.